 Leland Municipal Park

-First opened on Founders Day 2004 and expanded in 2006, the Leland Municipal Complex Park is the Town's first park.
-At nearly eight-acres in size, the park includes a playground, gazebo, picnic tables, benches, open green spaces and a 0.6-mile paved multi-use path.
+First opened on Founders' Day 2004 and expanded in 2006, the Leland Municipal Complex Park is the Town's first park.
+At nearly eight-acres in size, the park includes a playground, gazebo, stage, picnic tables, benches, open green spaces and a 0.6-mile paved multi-use path.
 The park is open daily from sunrise to sunset.
 Public restrooms are available in the Leland Recreation Building Monday through Friday.
 Free wireless internet is available in the park through Leland Connect.

 The Leland Community Garden, located on the Leland Municipal Campus at 110 Lossen Lane, gives citizens the opportunity to grow their own food in a supportive, communal environment.
 Individual plots are available for "rent" while the public is encouraged to work the community plot, where all veggies are donated to the local food pantry.
 Water is available on site at no charge.

-Sturgeon Creek Park - Under Renovation
+Sturgeon Creek Park - Under Construction

 Made up of 27 acres of wetlands donated to the town in 2005 from Kirby Sullivan and 1.2 acres of uplands acquired with a 2007 Coastal Waterfront Access Grant from the state Division of Coastal Management, the Mill Creek Water Access Park, located at 844 Appleton Way, provides citizens with the Town's first water access site.
 The access is designated for people to launch kayaks, canoes, and small Jon boats.
 The park is currently undergoing renovations, which include a new canoe/kayak launch, floating dock, fixed deck overlook and fishing area, outdoor classroom, parking lot improvements and other amenities.
 The goal of the project is to create a fully-functional neighborhood water access site with an environmental education center that can be utilized by the public and local schools.